The bronchial tubes extend from the trachea and end in the lungs’ alveoli.

-People who stop smoking or avoid air pollutants have a good prognosis over the years because the bronchial damage is reduced, although this disease is chronic and progressive.
+People who stop smoking or avoid air pollutants have an excellent prognosis over the years because the bronchial damage is reduced, although this disease is chronic and progressive.

-Some studies reveal that in most cases, people who quit smoking reduce the symptoms of cough after a month.
+Some studies reveal that people who quit smoking reduce cough symptoms after a month in most cases.

-If the patient stays away from the cigar and the tobacco, it will eliminate the cough completely.
+If the patient stays away from the cigar and the tobacco, it will eliminate the cough.

 The level of improvement in airflow obstruction depends on compliance with the therapy and the duration of the injury.

-The recovery of lung function will be less in people who have a greater deterioration in it.
+The recovery of lung function will be less in people who have more significant deterioration.

-On the contrary, the prognosis is bad for those patients suffering from continuous bronchial irritation, because the outbreaks get worse and become more consecutive, cough and dyspnea become more frequent and there is a greater progression of abnormalities in function pulmonary.
+On the contrary, the prognosis is bad for those patients suffering from continuous bronchial irritation because the outbreaks get worse and become more consecutive, cough and dyspnea become more frequent, and there is a more excellent progression of abnormalities in pulmonary function.

 The best way to prevent chronic bronchitis from starting or worsening is to avoid smoking.

-There are clear benefits to quitting smoking, even after years of doing it.
+There are clear benefits to quitting smoking, even after years.

 When you stop smoking, the damage to your lungs decreases.

-The loss of lung function improves over time, to be equal to that of a non-smoker, in most cases for people who stop smoking.
+The loss of lung function improves over time to be equal to that of a non-smoker, especially for people who stop smoking.

-People who have an alpha-1 antitrypsin deficiency can reduce their risk of severe COPD if they receive regular injections of alpha-1 antitrypsin.
+People with alpha-1 antitrypsin deficiency can reduce their risk of severe COPD if they receive regular injections of alpha-1 antitrypsin.

 Avoid contaminated air:

-There are some other elements that contribute to the irritation of the respiratory tract such as polluted air, dust and chemical vapors, so it is important to avoid them.
+Some other elements contribute to the irritation of the respiratory tract, such as polluted air, dust, and chemical vapors, so it is essential to avoid them.

 - Flu vaccines: you should get the flu vaccine every year.
 When people with the disease get the flu, it often becomes something more serious, like pneumonia.
 The flu can be prevented with the help of the vaccine.

 - Pneumococcal vaccine: receiving an injection can help you avoid getting seriously ill with pneumonia.
 People under the age of 65 usually only need one injection.
-If a person received their first injection before the age of 65, doctors generally recommend a second injection after they turn 65.
+If a person received their first injection before 65, doctors generally recommend a second injection after they turn 65.

-- Pertussis vaccine: whooping cough can increase the risk of having an outbreak of bronchitis.
-The condition can be controlled if the pertussis vaccine is properly placed.
+- Pertussis vaccine: whooping cough can increase the risk of bronchitis outbreak.
+The condition can be controlled if the pertussis vaccine is placed correctly.

-The development of chronic bronchitis can be prevented by good control of it.
+The development of chronic bronchitis can be prevented by suitable control of it.
 The genetic predisposition to chronic bronchitis is currently not preventable.